trustathsh/irondhcp/README.txt

 ifmapj is used.
 Communication between the MAP client and MAP server is done using IF-MAP 2.0 [2].

-Development was started within the IRON project at Fachhochschule Hannover (Hannover University of Applied Sciences and Arts).
+Development was started within the IRON project at Hochschule Hannover (Hannover University of Applied Sciences and Arts).
 The implementation is now maintained and extended within the ESUKOM research project.
 More information about the projects can be